 This is a two-handed, multipurpose tool – typically 12 inches long or so.
 It’s made for working larger pieces of wood than a block plane, especially wood that requires smoothening and straightening.
 You’ll find smoothing planes useful for tweaking cabinet doors, furniture parts and interior doors.
 For many years, before I could afford a thickness planer, I used a smoothing plane to dress rough lumber for making projects.
-The video below shows how I use a plane for a job that most people don’t even consider possible by hand.
+The video below shows how I use a plane to create raised solid wood panels.
+This is a job that many people wouldn’t even think to try by hand, but it works well if the plane is super sharp.

 Chisels are like planes in that some of the once-popular designs have been squeezed out of prominence by power tools.
 But a good set of bench chisels – 1/4-, 1/2-, 3/4- and 1-inch wide — is still something that every serious home handy-person needs.
 Once again, it’s all about fine work in close quarters.

 Click below for a video lesson on how to use a hand plane to dress rough lumber for woodworking projects.
 If you always thought planing large pieces of lumber by hand was impossible, let me show you something different.

 Keep It Sharp

 The main thing that hand planes and chisels need is a surgically-sharp blade.
-The finest plane in the world is just an expensive paperweight if you can’t impart and maintain a hairsplitting edge on its blade.
-And the fastest route to this goal is also the least well known: the electric buffing wheel.
+The finest plane in the world is just an expensive paperweight if you can’t impart and maintain a hair-splitting edge on its blade.
+And the fastest route to this goal is also the least well known: an electric buffing wheel.